e-gov/GOVSSO/TechnicalSpecification.md

     1. If SSO session exists and its level of assurance is equal or higher than requested the process will continue from step 8.
     2. Otherwise GOVSSO will automatically terminate the existing session and the process continues from step 5.
 5. SSO session does not exist, therefore, GOVSSO needs the user to be authenticated with TARA service.
 GOVSSO constructs a valid TARA authentication request and redirects user agent to it.
 6. User is securely authenticated in TARA service.
-The detailed authentication process is described in TARA technical specification (References: TARA).
+The detailed authentication process is described in TARA technical specification [[https://e-gov.github.io/TARA-Doku/TechnicalSpecification](https://e-gov.github.io/TARA-Doku/TechnicalSpecification)].
 Once the user has been authenticated TARA will redirect the user agent back to GOVSSO with the TARA authorization code.
 7. GOVSSO uses the authorization code to acquire a user identity token from TARA service.
 This request happens in GOVSSO backend system.
 GOVSSO will store the user identification information in its session storage.
 8. GOVSSO will optionally display a user consent form.
 This form is displayed only when a previous SSO session was used for authentication.
 Meaning that in step 4a a valid existing session was found.
 9. GOVSSO will construct its own authorization code and redirects the user agent back to client application URL.